AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 So vector `v = (1,2,3)`, and we are going to add it by value x.
 So we are going to apply that to all 3 coordinates on a 3D vector (X,Y,Z). `new_v = (1+x,2+x,3+x)`.
 So you are basically taking whatever value is x and applying it to each point on the vector with whatever arithmetic your are doing.

+**Vector Negation**

+Negating a vector results in a vector in the reversed direction.